peteroluoch/engineering-in-the-age-of-ai-sampler/chapter_01_excerpt.md

 In early 2025, a Series B fintech startup publicly celebrated a "10x velocity increase" after adopting AI-assisted development across its 30-person engineering team.

 ### The Failure
 Within four months, the celebration turned to crisis.
-The team had shipped 47 new features in a single quarter—triple their historical output.
+The team had shipped 47 new features in a single quarter - triple their historical output.
 However, the cumulative technical debt from unreviewed AI-generated code resulted in a cascading production failure during a peak trading period.
 The root cause was a race condition in a shared state manager that the AI had generated identically across three separate microservices.

 ### The Consequence
 The platform was offline for 11 hours during market hours.
 The company faced regulatory scrutiny, lost two enterprise clients, and was forced to hire a dedicated "AI Debt Recovery" team of six engineers whose sole job was to audit and remediate the AI-generated codebase.